Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: The Problem

 \begin{proof}[Proof of Theorem~\ref{thm:prop-fair}]

-As in the previous section, we construct a hypergraph $H$ and use the greedy algorithm to compute a maximal matching $M_H$ in $H$.
+We reduce the given instance $G$ to a hypergraph matching problem on a suitably constructed hypergraph $H$.
+We then use the greedy algorithm to compute a maximal matching $M_H$ in $H$.
 However, owing to rounding errors, the corresponding matching $M$ in $G$ may not exactly satisfy the constraints.

 {\bf Construction of the hypergraph $H$:} Recall that in this problem, we only consider the case where each item belongs to exactly one group per platform.
 For every item $a_i$, we create a vertex $v_i$ in $H$.
 For every platform $p_j$, we create $t$ vertices $u_j^{(1)},\ldots,u_j^{(t)}$ where $t=\left \lfloor \frac{u_{j}}{\ell_j} \right \rfloor $.
 We add the following hyperedges for platform $p_j$.